 Olive Downs Steelmaking Coal Project

-Explore how NAIF's financing supports the Olive Downs Steelmaking Coal Project, creating jobs and economic growth in Queensland's Bowen Basin.
+Explore how NAIF's financing supported the Olive Downs Steelmaking Coal Project, creating jobs and economic growth in Queensland's Bowen Basin.

 April 2021